MathiasStadler/vscode_dev_container_docker_rust/README.md

 4. select => Clone a repository from GitHub in a Container Volume
 5. and select a sample GitHub repo e.g.  MathiasStadler/vscode_dev_container_hello_world_rust
 6. select branch name e.g. master
-7. ATTENTION The vscode instance will close and open a new session with your repo
+7. ATTENTION This vscode instance will close and open a new session with your repo in a docker container

 ###